kibook/s1kd-tools/s1kd-instance/README.md

 Add an XML comment to the top of the instance.
 Useful as another way of identifying a data module/publication module as an instance aside from the source address or extended code, or giving additional information about a particular instance.

 -R &lt;CIR&gt; ...
 Use a CIR (Common Information Repository) to resolve external dependencies in the master data module, making the instance data module standalone.
 Additional CIRs can be used by specifying the -R option multiple times.

-Currently the functional item, warnings/cautions and applicability CIRs are supported.
+Currently supported CIRs:

+-   Functional items

+-   Controls and indicators

+-   Warnings and cautions

+-   Applicability

 -S
 Do not include &lt;sourceDmIdent&gt;/&lt;sourcePmIdent&gt;/&lt;repositorySourceDmIdent&gt; in the instance.